Welcome to today's edition of the Rush 24-7 podcast.

 Just accept everything this guy says when everybody in the world knew that he was making things up and lying about things.

-Yet he remains the bulwark of the Patrick Fitzgerald case.
+The Senate Intelligence Committee basically discredited him, yet he remains the bulwark of the Patrick Fitzgerald case.

 Hard for me to understand.

-And I don't understand things that are below my pay grade.
+It's below my pay grade, and I don't understand things that are below my pay grade.

-Uh draw some parallels here.
+Draw some parallels here.

-Naiphong had exculpatory evidence that he withheld.
+Nyphong had exculpatory evidence that he withheld.

-We all well, we know what Naiphong did.
+Well, we know what Nyphong did.

-In the case of Fitzgerald, uh he knew the leaker, and he knew that the leaker had done it inadvertently.
+In the case of Fitzgerald, he knew the leaker, and he knew that the leaker had done it inadvertently.

-Yet he proceeded with an investigation.
+He knew all of this, yet he proceeded with an investigation.

-And uh so he creates this investigation, and it's in the context of that investigation that a crime uh was committed, uh quote unquote the uh the the crime of uh perjury but it's uh i'll tell you where the the similarities uh do converge here and that is that if you if you learn two things if you learn that prosecutors have no check and
+And so he creates this investigation, and it's in the context of that investigation that a crime was committed, quote unquote, the crime of perjury.

-Look at how many outrages there was no way at any process here to stop any of this stuff from happening.
+There was no way at any process here to stop any of this stuff from happening.

 We learn here that that's sometimes not the case at all.